Acceptance and Commitment Training (ACT)

 A daylong workshop to facilitate personal growth, self-compassion, and values-based action for the public.
 Proceeds benefit Compassion Works for All (CWFA), a prison outreach program that brings meditation, yoga, compassionate communication, and ACT to people incarcerated in Arkansas.
-Sponsored by CWFA, $60 to attend all day, trainer Matthew Boone.
+Sponsored by CWFA and the University of Arkansas at Little Rock School of Social Work.

 Acceptance and Commitment Training (ACT) is an evidence-based method of changing behavior rooted in mindfulness, acceptance, and compassion.
 In contrast to many methods of personal growth, ACT rejects the assumption that well-being is measured by an absence of pain.
 ACT assumes that pain is a part of normal life.
 If you’re going to fall in love, you are going to risk rejection.
 If you are going to pursue a meaningful career, you will encounter failure.
 If you’re going to build a family, you invite great joy and great sadness.
 This is the human condition.

 Instead of trying to make pain go away, ACT teaches you to encounter any kind of suffering, from sadness and anxiety to anger and physical pain, with kindness and compassion.
 From this place, where you can embrace all emotions as a normal part of you – and notice even the most troublesome thoughts with mindfulness and curiosity – ACT encourages you to move in the direction of what’s most important.
 The best life is a life full of meaning and vitality, even when pain shows up.

 This workshop is geared towards the general public.
 Anyone with an interest in mindfulness, acceptance, and personal growth is welcome to come.
 Mental health professionals wanting to learn more in the interest of incorporating ACT into their work are encouraged to attend as well.
 6 CEUs will be offered for Arkansas social workers.
 CEUs for psychologists pending.